A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 JRS will support any individual paid through the PAYE system, regardless of their employment contract.

-This means workers who are paid through PAYE will be covered, including those on part-time, zero-hour contracts or other flexible contracts.
-Workers who have more than one job or who work for more than one company will also be included.
-Each employer and job will be considered separate, so the cap will apply to each employer individually.
-This will be good news for event crew and flexible workers in the gig economy, although they must have been employed on or before 28 February 2020.
-Workers can only be considered furloughed if they have stopped working. ***Update, this date has now changed to 19th March 2020.
-Those who were employed as of 28th February on PAYE payroll but who ceased working for that employer after that but before 19th March 2020 can be reemployed and then furloughed.
+The scheme covers workers paid through PAYE, including those on part-time, zero-hour, or other flexible contracts.
+It also includes workers with more than one job or who work for multiple companies.
+Each employer and job is treated separately, so the cap applies individually to each employer.
+This is great news for event crew and flexible workers in the gig economy, as long as employers hired them on or before 28 February 2020.
+Employers can only furlough workers if they have stopped working.
+Update: the date has now changed to 19th March 2020.
+Those employed as of 28th February on PAYE payroll but who ceased working for that employer before 19th March 2020 can be reemployed and then furloughed.

-Although not specified in the guidance, it is implied that employees can be furloughed in one job, while continuing to work in another.
+Although the guidance doesn’t specify this, it implies that employers can furlough employees in one job while allowing them to continue working in another.
 Again, this could benefit event staff, crew and flexible workers.

 Reversing Redundancies

-JRS will also cover employees who were made redundant since 28 February 2020, if they are rehired by their employer.
+The JRS also covers employees made redundant since 28 February 2020, if their employer rehires them.
 If your business had to make redundancies it is possible to re-employ staff made redundant after 28 February, and place them on furlough in order to benefit from the JRS.

 Tax, National Insurance and Pensions

 The grant will cover the associated Employer National Insurance Contributions and minimum automatic enrolment employer pension contributions payable on the subsidised wages paid to furloughed employees.
-Further guidance will be issued on how to calculate this.
+They will issue further guidance on how to calculate this.

 Individuals will pay income tax and National Insurance Contributions as usual on any payments received as part of the JRS (via PAYE deductions made by their employer).
 Employees will also pay automatic enrolment contributions on qualifying earnings, unless they have opted out.